|The General Strike of February 25-26 in the Amsterdam region was|

 14, 1940.
 The photo is from about

-It was sent to her sister, my grandmother, in Washington, D.C.
+It was sent to her sister, my grandmother, who was living with my mother at 3728 Northampton Street, NW, in Washington, D.C.
 It was translated for me by my cousin Engelien de Booij, Hilda's daughter, with the expectation that I would use in in my research on the Boissevain family.
+Some of these letters were given to me after Engelien died, with instructions to the executor to deliver them to me.

-My grandmother Olga Boissevain van Stockum, living with her daughter Hilda van Stockum Marlin and her family in Washington, sent three letters to her closest relative in Holland, her sister Hilda Boissevain de Booij (after whom my mother is named) in April and August 1940.
+My grandmother Olga Boissevain van Stockum, sent three letters to her closest relative in Holland, her sister Hilda Boissevain de Booij, after whom my mother is named, in April and August 1940.

 We are fatalistic or religious.
 We think: “Well, if we are hit by a bomb, so what?
 We shall hope to see each other again in this life, but … we are in the middle of a war!